 - Royale Tea — A social tea served with champagne at the beginning.

 - High Tea — invites the idea of elegant splendidness.
 Initially an evening meal most often enjoyed around 6 pm.
 Meat, potatoes as well as tea was served at High Tea and it was adopted by all social groups.
 Families with servants took high tea at 6pm on Sundays in order to allow the maids and butlers time to go to church.
-Twenty five ladies joined me in the garden for a delightful “Afternoon Tea” in San Nicolas de Ibarra, Jalisco, Mexico on October 26, 2017.
+30 plus were delighted to experience Tea in my humble, yet welcoming garden.
+It was an “Afternoon Tea” in San Nicolas de Ibarra, held on a perfect day just before the annual fair which celebrates Mexican artists across Jalisco.
+Young girls from the local orphanages squealed with excitement to participate as Hope bloomed for the days to come.
 We celebrated the arrival of Fall, our victories and one another.

-Two young ladies from La Ola Orphanage, Jessie, Eva and Dalia from Love in Action with her daughter Sophie, Lucy, her daughter and brand new baby girl, Gloria Perales, Rosa Ena, Amelia and her visiting grandma, Lorraine Powell, Deena from Dallas, Nancy Mattox, Donna Williams, Trinity Dutro from the Hope House boys home, Claudia and her daughter, Minna and Marianne Carlson, the founder of the Feria with Daniel the Piano man from Panino’s entertained us and Le Chef Tina catered this delightful Tea Party.
+Two young ladies from La Ola Orphanage joined Jessie, Eva and Dalia from Love in Action to dazzle the audience with their grace, beauty and poise.
+Lucy surprised us all by bringing her infant baby also named Sophia.
+My neighbor Rosa Ena began employing our maid Lucy ever since the Tea Party.
+Lorraine Powell, Deena from Dallas, Nancy Mattox, Donna Williams, Trinity Dutro from the Hope House boys home, Claudia and her daughter, Minna and Marianne Carlson, the founder of the Feria with Daniel the Piano man from Panino’s entertaining us as Le Chef Tina catered.